MargeRosen/musicpub/README.md

 Ruby 2.0.0, Rails 4.0.0

+Gem simple_form, 3.0.0.rc

 #####Possible improvements:

+Translate the index column names.
+Translate the text input into "Description" column.

+Enable more languages.

-Add count input box - for when there is more than one copy in stock.
+Add count input box.
+There may be more than one copy in stock.

-Move "Discontinue" to the last column and only display if "Yes."
+Move "Discontinue" to the last column and only display if true.

 Add PDF file upload functionality using S3 bucket.